Twelve-time Grand Slam champion Billie Jean King sat down with ESNY to discuss AFib and what she thinks about Tennis in today’s brave new world.

 RS: Personally, I miss the days of having a lead American on the men’s side of things in Tennis.
 I miss those Pete Sampras, Andre Agassi days.
 Do you miss that as well?

 BJK: I certainly do.
-I’m pretty sure me an you aren’t the only ones who miss it.
+I’m pretty sure you and I aren’t the only ones who miss it.
 It’s also tough.
 Tennis is so unlike other team sports which bring more faces to the public.
-In tennis if you’re not one of the very best, you’re not going to be a household name.
-I’m such a huge team sports person…as basketball being my first love.
+In tennis, if you’re not one of the very best, you’re not going to be a household name.
+I’m such a huge team sports person … as basketball is my first love.
 This is why I enjoy World Team Tennis so much (co-founded by King herself and in its 20th 40th year).
 I absolutely love the team aspect of the game.
 Playing for the Philadelphia Freedoms was one of the more cherished times in my life.
 The New York Apples as well – which is part of the reason I still live in the city (New York).